Orientalosuchina: Internal relationships

 When Orientalosuchina was described in 2019 it was specifically defined based on the inclusion of five species: Orientalosuchus naduongensis, Krabisuchus siamogallicus, Eoalligator chunyii, Jiangxisuchus nankangensis and Protoalligator huiningensis.
 However, the internal topology of this clade was initially poorly resolved, with most of these species being placed in a large polytomy and only Orientalosuchus and Krabisuchus being found to have a closer relationship to each other than to other orientalosuchins.
 Additional research in subsequent years also saw the description and inclusion of Dongnanosuchus hsui and Eurycephalosuchus gannanensis within Orientalosuchina.
 In both instances, the authors maintained the monophyly of the group, continuing to include all five of Massonne's defining species within the clade, but with a better resolved internal relationships.
 Both studies place Krabisuchus as the earliest diverging orientalosuchin, followed by Protoalligator as the next basalmost genus within the clade.
 In both studies Jiangxisuchus and Eoalligator are sister taxa.
 The close relationship between the two animals from Cretaceous China has previously also been found by Li and colleagues in 2019, though in said case they were regarded as crocodyloids.
 Orientalosuchus, Dongnanosuchus and Eurycephalosuchus are all part of a polytomy that further includes the Jiangxisuchus - Eoalligator clade following the results of Wu et al. (2022).
 Walter and colleagues present another alternative, finding Protoalligator as the basalmost genus in place of Krabisuchus, lending further support for the Jiangxisuchus - Eoalligator clade and recovering Dongnanosuchus as the sister taxon to Krabisuchus and Orientalosuchus.

 While originally defined around the presence of five specific taxa, some later studies could only recover significantly less inclusive versions of the clade.
-In the study that recovered Orientalosuchina within Mekosuchinae, the core monophyletic group is only formed by Orientalosuchus, Krabisuchus, Jiangxisuchus and Eoalligator, with the latter two once again each others closest relatives.
+In the study that recovered Orientalosuchina within Mekosuchinae, the core monophyletic group is only formed by Orientalosuchus, Krabisuchus, Jiangxisuchus and Eoalligator, with the latter two once again each other's closest relatives.
 Protoalligator was recovered as part of a polytomy at the base of Crocodilia and though Dongnanosuchus was still closely allied with orientalosuchins in the study, it was found to be phylogenetically closer to small-bodied mekosuchines, splitting off after the divergence of the other traditional forms.
 Chabrol and colleagues were likewise unable to place all members originally used in the definition of Orientalosuchina within a monophyletic group.
 Both in the scenario that orientalosuchins were alligatoroids and the scenario that they were closer to Longirostres, the group was found to consist of only Orientalosuchus, Dongnanosuchus, Krabisuchus and Eurycephalosuchus.
 In both scenarios Dongnanosuchus and Orientalosuchus were found to be sister taxa, with the key difference being whether Krabisuchus and Eurycephalosuchus formed their own clade or were successively branching species of the clade.